AxelUlmestig/emojfuscate/README.md

 ### Laziness

-In order to further embrace human properties, Emojfuscate is as lazy as possible.
+To further embrace human properties, Emojfuscate is as lazy as possible.
 Any iterator of `u8` can be turned into a lazy iterator of emoji.

 ```rust